Sonic Instruments as Scientific Instruments

-Be a good team worker, ready to collaborate with the PI/Director of Studies, postdocs, other PhD students, as well as visiting artists and MA students on shared goals and experiment design.
+- Be a good team worker, ready to collaborate on a daily basis in the Reykjavik lab with the PI/Director of Studies, postdocs, other PhD students, as well as visiting artists and MA students on shared goals and experiment design.

 - Have an excellent command of written and spoken English.

-The application should include the following documents and information.
-All documents should be submitted in English.
+The application should include the following five documents and information.
+All documents should be submitted in English in a PDF format.

 - A one-page cover letter describing your academic and professional background and how these make you suitable for the position.

-A project proposal.
+- A project proposal.
 In the proposal you describe what you aim to research under the rubric of the Intelligent Instruments research programme.
-We seek projects that engage with artificial intelligence in new musical instruments with a phenomenological approach.
+We seek projects that engage with applying sonic interfaces for interpretation of big data.
 A good proposal will include a clear contextualisation, research questions, research methods to answer those questions, a description of outputs, a 3-year work plan and a bibliography.
 Please use the Proposal Template we supply.
+We also include an information document on WP3 for your reference.

 - A CV (max 4-pages).
 Any publications or conference presentations should be listed.